 All Travel Authorization and Advance Request (TAAR) forms for travel abroad require review and approval PRIOR to the travel.
 TAAR forms must be submitted AT LEAST 5 BUSINESS DAYS PRIOR to the departure date for review.

 The safety of faculty, staff and students on university-sponsored trips is the university's first priority.
-As a result, travel to any country under a U.S. Department of State Travel Warning, Alert or Evacuation Order or an OFAC Sanction Program is restricted.
+As a result, travel to any country under a U.S. Department of State Travel Advisory Level 3 or 4, or an OFAC Sanction Program is restricted.
 There may not be insurance coverage available through the university's insurance carriers under these circumstances, and evacuation efforts may be hindered or prohibited.
 Travel plans to countries experiencing any of these conditions must be evaluated and receive committee approval prior to travel.
 Failure to receive approval prior to travel may result in disciplinary action.
 Exceptions to this policy are made on a case by case basis in accordance with the procedures below:

 Please see the Business Office Travel Policy for further information.

 The Centers for Disease Control and Prevention (CDC) has placed regions with Zika outbreaks, such as Central and South America, to include Mexico, on a Level 2 travel alert and is adding regions to the alert daily.
 Travelers to these regions should practice enhanced precautions to prevent mosquito bites.